skyportal/kowalski/readme.md

 3. A new `kowalski/dask_cluster_<winter>,py` needs to be created, modeled on `dask_cluster.py` but using the ports for the new stream from the config file.

-4. The config file `config.defaults.yaml` needs to be updated to include the collections, upstream filters, crossmatches, dask ports for the new stream.
+4. The config file `config.defaults.yaml` needs to be updated to include the collections, upstream filters, crossmatches, dask ports, and ml_models (if MLing is necessary) for the new stream.
 No two streams should use the same ports for dask to avoid conflicts.
 Entries also need to be made in the `supervisord` section of the config file so that `alert_broker_<winter>.py` and `dask_cluster_<winter>.py` can be run through supervisor.

 5. Some alerts need to be added to `data/` for testing.
 Tests for alert ingestion (`tests/test_ingester_<wntr>.py`) and alert processing (`tests/test_alert_broker_wntr.py`) can be modeled on the ZTF tests, with appropriate changes for the new stream.
+The ingester test is where you will be able to create a mock kafka stream to test your broker.

-6. Need to edit `ingester.Dockerfile` so that all new files are copied into the docker container.
+6. Need to edit `ingester.Dockerfile` so that all new files are copied into the docker container (add or modify the COPY lines).

 ### Add a new ML model to Kowalski